 How is bladder cancer diagnosed?

 Your healthcare provider will ask you about your health history, symptoms, risk factors, and family history of disease.
-Your provider will do a physical exam.
+A physical exam will be done.
 This may include a rectal or vaginal exam.
-They may do this to check for the tumors that may be large enough to feel.
+This is done to check for the tumors that may be large enough to feel.

 - Urinalysis and urine culture